AdaCore/spark2014/docs/lrm/source/packages.rst

    specification aspect applied to a generic package instantiation.
-The Part_Of indicator shall denote the *encapsulating* state abstraction of which the declaration is a constituent, or shall denote a task or protected unit (see section :ref:`tasks-and-synchronization`).
+The Part_Of indicator shall denote the *encapsulating* state abstraction of which the declaration is a constituent, or shall denote a task or protected unit (see section :ref:`Tasks and Synchronization`).

 .. centered:: **Legality Rules**